jsqry/jsqry.github.io/README.md

 Nested filtering has a form `<< query >>` where `query` should be [jsqry query string](#query-syntax).

 Nested filtering can help you in case of a query like <i>select a man who has a son older 10</i>.
-If you try to achieve this using [filtering](#filtering) you realize that in `condition` part you need to implement some sort of loop:
+If you try to achieve this using [filtering](#filtering) you realize that you need to implement some sort of a loop in `condition` part:

 ```javascript
 var men = [{name:"Ivan", sons:[{age:1},{age:5}]}, {name:"Peter", sons:[{age:7},{age:20}]}];